-Library of Congress Classification (LCC) is a way of organizing things based on its specific topic.
+Library of Congress Classification (LOC) is a way of organizing things based on its specific topic.
 It is a series of letters and numbers arranged in particular ways, starting with major categories and furthering breaking them down into subcategories, sub-subcategories, even sub-sub-subcategories.
-LCC is one of several classification systems used in libraries, like the Dewey Decimal Classification (DDC), the Universal Decimal Classification (UDC), and Bliss Bibliographic Classification (BC).
-However, you will see that most libraries use either DDC or LCC.
-Typically, you find college and university libraries using LCC and the public and school libraries using DDC.
+LOC is one of several classification systems used in libraries, like the Dewey Decimal Classification (DDC), the Universal Decimal Classification (UDC), and Bliss Bibliographic Classification (BC).
+However, you will see that most libraries use either DDC or LOC.
+Typically, you find college and university libraries using LOC and the public and school libraries using DDC.

 It is not easy to master but, with a little practice and help from your friendly Lindsey librarian, you can find just about anything that you want or need to learn about!

 *Subject to Change*